-When it comes to keeping our homes clean, there are a lot of things we could all probably stand to clean more often.
-Things like throw blankets, filters in our appliances, and other neglected items suffer from being out of sight and out of mind.
-But in today’s post, we’ll be exploring the flip side of that coin.
-Because as surprising as it may sound, there are also things around the house that you could be cleaning too often!
+When it comes to keeping our homes clean, there are a lot of things we could all probably stand to clean more often, like throw blankets, filters, and other items that suffer from being out of sight and out of mind.
+But in today’s post, we’ll be exploring the opposite end of the spectrum, because there are also things around the house you could be cleaning too often!

 Can things really be too clean?
-The answer to that question is more complicated than you’d think.
-Technically, the cleanliness itself isn’t the issue—it’s the act of cleaning than can cause harm.
-Washing, wiping, scrubbing, and spraying can all shorten the lifespan of your stuff if you’re accidentally overdoing it.
-And we all want our stuff to last as long as possible, right?
+The answer is more complicated than you’d think.
+Technically, cleanliness itself isn’t the issue—it’s the act of cleaning than can do harm.
+When done too often, washing, wiping, scrubbing, and spraying can shorten the lifespan of your things, and that’s not ideal if you want them to last!

-That’s why today I’m sharing 7 things that people commonly clean too much or too often.
-I’ll explain why it’s harmful, and let you know how often you should be cleaning each item so they can have a good, long life!
+So today I’ll be sharing 7 things that people commonly clean too much or too often.
+You’ll find out why it’s harmful, and learn how often you should clean each item to ensure it has a good, long life!

 1. Bathroom Mirror

-Bathroom mirrors are subjected to a lot of humidity, both from the steam of baths and showers, and frequent cleanings.
-If your mirror is exposed to too much humidity, it could get behind the mirror and damage the backing.
+Bathroom mirrors are subjected to a lot of humidity, both from general steaminess and frequent cleanings.
+If your mirror is exposed to too much humidity, the moisture can get behind the mirror and damage the backing.
 So it’s wise to clean your bathroom mirror on an as-needed basis to avoid doing moisture damage!

-If you use foamy carpet cleaners frequently to spot clean spills and stains, you may be doing more harm than good.
-The problem is that it’s really hard to rinse all of the soap and suds out of your carpet!
-That can leave behind soapy residue that ends up attracting more dirt over time.
+If you use foaming carpet cleaners frequently on spills and stains, you may be doing more harm than good.
+The problem with really foamy cleaners is that it’s hard to rinse them out of your carpet, which can leave behind soapy residue that ends up attracting more dirt.

-Instead, use less aggressive carpet cleaning products only as needed.
-And make sure to blot the area thoroughly with a clean, wet cloth to remove the cleaner residue!
+Instead, use carpet cleaning products only as needed, and make sure to blot the area thoroughly with a clean, wet cloth to remove any residue afterward.
 For simple carpet cleaning tips, read the post below.

 3. Wood Furniture

-It’s important to use special wood cleaners to keep your furniture looking nice.
-However, using those cleaners too often could leave behind an oily buildup that attracts dust and dirt.
-Instead, use special wood cleaners just once or twice a month.
-Between cleanings, just wipe your wood furniture down with a damp microfiber cloth.
+Cleaning products that are formulated for use on wood to can help keep your furniture nice and shiny.
+But if you use these cleaners too often, it can lead to greasy buildup that attracts dust and dirt.
+Instead, use special wood cleaners just once or twice a month—for everyday cleaning, wipe down your furniture with a damp microfiber cloth.

-With as tricky as it is to find the perfect pair of jeans, it only makes sense to help them to last as long as possible.
-The best way to do that is by washing them infrequently.
-Some say once a month is fine, but makers of raw denim recommend waiting up to six months between washes!
+With as tricky as it is to find the perfect pair of jeans, it only makes sense to make them last as long as possible, and the best way to do that is by washing them infrequently.
+Some say once a month is fine, but makers of raw denim recommend waiting up to six months between washes.

-Bras are another clothing item that wear out quickly when washed frequently.
-Instead, wear a bra 3-4 times before washing it to help extend the life of your bra.
+Bras are another clothing item that wear out quickly when washed frequently, so try to wear a bra 3-4 times before washing it to help extend its life.
 And when you do wash it, always zip it into a mesh laundry bag first, and wash on the gentlest possible cycle.
 And don’t forget—hang dry only!

 6. Your Hair

-Shampooing hair doesn’t just remove the excess oil from your hair and scalp, it removes all the oil!
+Shampooing hair doesn’t just remove excess oil from your hair and scalp—it removes all the oil!
 Your hair and scalp produce oils for a reason, and stripping them out by shampooing every day can really take a toll on your hair.

-The only people who may need to shampoo their hair every day are those with very fine hair, or those who exercise a lot.
+The only reason to shampoo your hair every day is if you have very fine hair, very oily hair, or if you sweat a lot.
 Everyone else is better off washing their hair just 2-3 times per week.
-(And those with very thick or very curly hair should shampoo even less than that!)
+(And those with very thick or very curly hair may want to shampoo even less frequently!)

 7. Your Car

 Keeping the outside of your car clean is important, but it’s easy to overdo it.
-Every time you wash your car, you wash away some of the waxy outer layer that is meant to protect your car’s paint job.
-And once that layer is gone, you risk damaging the paint job further with every wash.
-(This often results in “spiderwebbing,” or small, web-like cracks in the paint.)
+Every time you wash your car, you wash away some of the waxy outer layer that helps protect your car’s paint job, and once it’s gone, your paint job is even more vulnerable.
+It can even result in “spiderwebbing,” or small, web-like cracks in your paint.

-Instead, scale back to washing your car once or twice a month.
-And make sure to get your car waxed (either at home or by a professional) at least once a year to keep your paint job well protected.
+Instead, scale back to washing your car once or twice a month, and get your car re-waxed at least once a year to ensure your paint job is protected.

 What’s your best tip for making something last as long as possible?